antononcube/RakuForPrediction-blog/Articles/Monadic-programming-examples.md

 Here is a list of steps:

-- Make a prefix tree (trie) with frequencies using word splitting over `@words2`
+- Make a prefix tree (trie) with frequencies by splitting words into characters over `@words2`
-- Merge the trie with the another trie made over `@words3`
+- Merge the trie with another trie made over `@words3`
 - Convert the node frequencies into probabilities
 - Shrink the trie (i.e. find the "prefixes")
 - Show the tree-form of the trie